-Awards will be in the range of $5,000, typically used for international travel to establish collaborative academic programming, or to collect international materials.
-Proposals should not exceed two pages and should be submitted by November 13, 2015 to Dr. Andrew Gillespie, assistant provost for International Programs, at email@example.com.
-A proposal should include:
+Awards will be in the range of $5000, typically used for international travel to establish academic or research programing and program logistics.
+Proposals should not exceed two pages and should be submitted by December 18 to Dr. Andrew Gillespie, Assistant Provost for International Programs at email@example.com.

-An outline and timeline of the activities to be undertaken under the grant
+An outline and timeline of the activities to be undertaken under the grant;

 Any questions can be directed to Dr. Gillespie by email or by phone, 844-5009.